Targeting Amazon Devices with Your Android Manifest

 Android and Amazon SDK Levels

-Fire devices use Fire OS at their operating system.
+Fire devices use Fire OS at the operating system.
 Since Fire OS is a custom version of Android, each Fire OS version corresponds to a single Android API level.
 Therefore, the first step in creating your manifest is to specify the proper Android API levels for the Fire devices you intend to target.

 See the Tablet Specifications and Fire TV Specifications for the Android and Amazon API levels for various Amazon Fire devices.
 For example, to target all 2013 and newer tablets, your manifest should contain an entry like this: